| |

 7. Finish by placing three mini Cadbury eggs (or your candy of choice) on top.

-• Peanut-Free Alternative: If peanut butter isn’t your thing, swap it out for almond butter, sunflower seed butter, or even Nutella for a hazelnut twist.
+• If you don’t like peanut butter, swap it out for almond butter, sunflower seed butter, or even Nutella for a hazelnut twist.

 Easter Egg Nests

-Made with chocolate-coated shredded wheat, green coconut "grass," and colorful candy eggs, they’re a no-bake treat that’s perfect for kids and adults alike.
-Easy to make and fun to decorate, these nests are a festive addition to your holiday celebration.
+These Easter Egg Nests are made with chocolate-coated shredded wheat, green coconut "grass," and colorful candy eggs.
+They’re a no-bake treat that’s perfect for kids and adults alike.

 Print Recipe